clp3z/clp3z/README.md

 [![MockK](https://img.shields.io/badge/MockK-007396?style=for-the-badge&color=938F99)]()
 [![Mockito](https://img.shields.io/badge/Mockito-007396?style=for-the-badge&color=938F99)]()

-Notice that use of the Material 3 pallet?
+Notice the use of the Material 3 palette?
 Yeah, I also love UX/UI design.

 <!--
 **clp3z/clp3z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.